Canarys-Bootcamp/Bootcamp-labs/labs/6-actions-importer.md

 Success!
 The Action should run and run successfully

+### If time permits create a custom mapping

-### Now lets fail a PR
+#### Lets fail a PR
-Run the following command to execute the migration:
+Run the following command to execute the migration on a pipeline that will fail on the PR checks build run:
 ```
 gh actions-importer migrate azure-devops pipeline --target-url https://github.com/Microsoft-Bootcamp/<your-repo-name> --pipeline-id 53 --output-dir ./migrate
 ```